ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:395da70ba8

 ## Income Inequality at FutureChew: Part 2 - OLS Regression
-The Director tells you that the company tries to ignore an employee's age when setting their salary, so you assume that's true and think about a model that bases income just on education, experience, and gender, like the following:
+The Director tells you that the company tries to ignore an employee's age when setting their salary, so you assume that's true and think about a model that bases income just on education, experience, and gender.

-$inc=\alpha+\beta_1educ+\beta_2exp+\beta_3female+u$,where $u$ is random error.

 So let's check out whether these variables seem to be correlated with salary in our data.

 *** =instructions
 - 1) Start with a simple regression